-(ii) Financial Assets at FVOCI
+(ii) Financial Assets at FVTPL and FVOCI

-The fair value of financial assets at FVOCI is determined by direct reference to published price quoted in an active market for traded securities.
+The fair value of financial assets at FVTPL and FVOCI is determined by direct reference to published price quoted in an active market for traded securities or net asset value per unit as published by the related bank.
 Unquoted security is determined based on pricing model developed by applying benchmark pricing curves which are derived using the yield of benchmark security with similar maturities (i.e., corporate bonds or notes).